-Ergotamine and Caffeine
+Ergotamine and Caffeine Prescribing Information

-Generic Name: ergotamine tartrate and caffeine
+Generic name: ergotamine tartrate, caffeine

 Ergotamine is an alpha adrenergic blocking agent with a direct stimulating effect on the smooth muscle of peripheral and cranial blood vessels and produces depression of central vasomotor centers.
 The compound also has the properties of serotonin antagonism.
 In comparison to hydrogenated ergotamine, the adrenergic blocking actions are less pronounced and vasoconstrictive actions are greater.